aristoteleo/dynamo-release/docs/source/index.rst

 .. _Cell: https://www.sciencedirect.com/science/article/pii/S0092867421015774#tbl1

 #.
 1/2/2022: after 3.5+ years of perseverance, our dynamo paper :cite:p:`QIU2022` is finally online in Cell_!
+#.
+15/2/2022: primers and tutorials on least action paths and in silico perturbation are released.

 Discussion
 ==========